 The Science and Health Benefits of Horseradish

-Homemade prepared horseradish is about twice as strong as store-bought versions, and lasts about 3 to 4 weeks in the refrigerator.
+Homemade prepared horseradish is about twice as strong in flavor as store-bought versions, and lasts about 3 to 4 weeks in the refrigerator.

 Then just seal it up in an airtight container and keep it chilled.
 It’ll keep at least a few weeks, if not longer, in the refrigerator.